White Rose Care Centre

 Quality Assurance

 There are two handover books retained at the home (one on each floor) and feedback is provided at the end of each shift by the senior carer on duty.
-There is a 10-minute handover meeting at the beginning of each shift and any concerns may also be recorded within the Care Vision notes.
+There is a 10-minute handover meeting at the beginning of each shift and any concerns may are recorded within the Care Vision notes.

 The Home Manager was able to advise what advocacy service would be accessed for an individual should it be required.